timbakkum/eriks-react-redux-saga-case/README.md

 ## To-do

 * convert product array to Object
-* use a more funky API with images and more additional data to load
+* OR use a more funky API with images and more additional data to load
-* add loaders
-* add route transition animations
 * add tests
-* add styles
+* optimize performance/refactor

 # Create react app Readme